-Please note: This class requires you to have access to a computer (with Internet access) to complete weekly activities, check for class news updates, have access to materials, instructions, resources and to upload your assignments in D2L.
+Please note: Even though this is a face-to-face class, this class requires you to have access to a computer (with Internet access) to check for class news updates, materials, instructions, resources and upload your assignments in D2L.
 It is your responsibility to have (or have access to) a working computer in this class.
 Assignments are due by the due date, and personal computer technical difficulties will not be considered reason for the instructor to allow students extra time for submission.
 Each time you log into D2L is documented.
 You should open D2L often to reference content, materials, and updates.